dylanfisher/forest/README.md

 - [ ] modal to create associated records directly from association page?
 - [ ] bulk actions to delete pages (and other records)
 - [ ] duplicate records
+- [ ] add an option to repeater field to allow adjusting number of fields in each repeated set.
 - [x] reset password and/or change password when editing user profile
 - [x] intuitive select2 association UI
 - [x] sortable select2 items